CryptoGnome Protocol Details

 fragment identifier |

-For CryptoGnome URLs, the <scheme>
+For CryptoGnome URLs, the <scheme> is either

-or (in Ordo anyway)
+http or (in Ordo anyway)

-, the difference being that vo
+vo, the difference being that vo URLs

 have a well-defined default value for the

-component, which the
+<net-loc> component, which the

-http
+http <scheme> does

 not.
-Specifically, the default <net-loc>
+Specifically, the default <net-loc> for

-the vo
+the vo <scheme> is

-.
+localhost:8002.
 This means that there is a precise

-mapping of vo
+mapping of vo URLs to http URLs, as

-well as ensuring that every valid http
+well as ensuring that every valid http URL is a

 valid CryptoGnome URL, while de-emphasizing the network location